Respiratory Syncytial Virus (RSV) Infection

 Offers Telehealth

-Octavio Ramilo is a Pediatric Infectious Disease provider in Columbus, Ohio.
+Octavio Ramilo is an Infectious Disease provider practicing medicine in Columbus, Ohio.
 Dr. Ramilo is rated as an Elite provider by MediFind in the treatment of Respiratory Syncytial Virus (RSV) Infection.
-His top areas of expertise are Respiratory Syncytial Virus (RSV) Infection, Parainfluenza, Infantile Neutropenia, and Kawasaki Disease.
-Dr. Ramilo is currently accepting new patients.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Respiratory Syncytial Virus (RSV) Infection, Parainfluenza, Infantile Neutropenia, and Kawasaki Disease.

 Learn about our expert tiers